SmithCollege/a2-caesar-cipher-bebe/README.md

 ## Reflection Questions

 What was your favorite part of this assignment?
+I think it was fun to learn how the caesar cipher worked.

 What was most challenging about this assignment?
+It was difficult to understand what the classes and methods were supposed to be doing.
 General comments on your experience with this assignment:
+It was definitely confusing to understand but interesting!